genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ### Running server commands
 :::info can I run server commands from the command line rather than gradle tasks?
 Yes.
 We've been running server commands through the gradle tasks.
-Alternatively, you can run server commands directly from a command line.
+But alternatively, you can run server commands directly from a command line.

-Assuming you are using the provided 'TrainingCentOS' WSL distribution.
-Open PowerShell (or Windows Command Prompt), access your WSL instance 'TrainingCentOS' and switch to user 'genesis' to have access to the Genesis Platform commands:
+Assuming you are using the provided 'TrainingCentOS' WSL distribution, open PowerShell (or Windows Command Prompt).
+Access your WSL instance 'TrainingCentOS' and switch to user 'genesis' to have access to the Genesis Platform commands:
 ```shell
 wsl -d TrainingCentOS
 su genesis